 - Make slight slits in the fish fillets and toss them in the marinade.
 Cover and refrigerate for 4-5 hours to allow the flavors to infuse.

 - While the fish marinates, prepare the pepper salsa.
-Heat 1 tablespoon olive oil in a pan over medium heat.
+Heat 1 tbsp olive oil in a pan over medium heat.
 Add the chopped red and yellow bell peppers, and sauté for 5-7 minutes until they are soft and slightly charred.
 Season with salt and pepper to taste.

 - Remove the fish from the marinade and drain any excess liquid.
 Place the fillets on a baking sheet lined with parchment paper.